 First of all, the role of air pressure in the tyre is to hold the fabric under tension -- in all abut one place, the contact patch with the road surface.

-The threads of the tyre fabric can only transmit loads lengthwise and in tension.
+The threads of the tyre fabric can transmit loads only lengthwise and in tension.
 How then, do they transfer the load from the contact patch to the rim?

 Because the contact patch is flat against the road, the curvature of the sidewalls is increased, decreasing their tension, and the angle at which they approach the contact patch becomes shallower.
 These effects produce the bulge seen at the bottom of a tire under load and transfer the load from the contact patch to the tyre's sidewalls.
 The threads of the fabric are pulling downward less and outward more.
 The load is similarly transferred from the sidewalls to the rim.
 The sideways forces at the two sides are equal and opposite, and cancel out.